nystrom/rivo/docs/design.md

 	type List (a) = Nil | Cons (a) (List a)

-This induces a pattern function:
+This induces a run-time type test function:

 	fun List (? a) = (?
 Nil)
 	fun List (? a) = (?
 Cons x xs)